sonnetx/tracing-sycophancy/README.md

 # Behaving Better, Thinking Worse: Sycophancy Across Post-Training Stages

-Code, data, and evaluation framework for the paper *Behaving Better, Thinking Worse: Sycophancy Across Post-Training Stages* by Sonnet Xu, Kritika Singh, Sheharbano Jafry, Roxana Daneshjou, and Sanmi Koyejo.
-Paper on arXiv (link forthcoming).

 We trace factual sycophancy across post-training checkpoints of open model pipelines (OLMo 3 7B Think and Instruct, Llama 3.1 8B Instruct, and Tulu 3), asking how the tendency to abandon a correct answer under user pressure changes from base models through SFT, DPO, and RL stages.
-We measure it two ways at once.
-A generative track has a GPT-4o judge score whether a model flips its answer after a challenge that asserts a wrong answer, and a log-probability track computes the shift in log P(wrong) minus log P(correct) under that pressure, a continuous measure that works even for base models whose free-form generations are degenerate.
+We measure it two ways: a generative track has a GPT-4o judge score whether a model flips its answer after a challenge that asserts a wrong answer, and a log-probability track computes the shift in log P(wrong) minus log P(correct) under that pressure, a continuous measure that works even for base models whose free-form generations are degenerate.

 Our main result is a behavior-probability dissociation.
 Across post-training, models flip their stated answer less often, yet the log-probability shift toward the wrong answer on those same items grows.
 Post-training changes what a model says under pressure more than what it internally prefers, so behavioral metrics alone overstate the progress.
 Instruction-following controls, framing a wrong answer as a belief versus a bare command, further show that much of the behavioral shift is response selection rather than a change in preference.
 The reasoning pipeline (OLMo Think) is the strongest behavioral de-sycophantizer on verifiable math yet the one that fails on open-ended medical advice.